arangodb/velocypack/VelocyPack.md

 NRITEMS is a single number as described above.

 The INDEXTABLE consists of:
-  - not existent for types 0x02-0x05, then it is guaranteed that all items have the same byte length, one of these types is always taken for arrays with 1 element.
   - for types 0x06-0x09 an array of offsets (unaligned, in the number format described above) earlier offsets reside at lower addresses.
     Offsets are measured from the start of the VPack value.

-Nonempty arrays have a small header including their byte length, the number of subvalues, then all the subvalues and finally an index table containing offsets to the subvalues.
+Nonempty arrays of types 0x06 to 0x09 have a small header including their byte length, the number of subvalues, then all the subvalues and finally an index table containing offsets to the subvalues.
 To find the index table, find the number of subvalues, then the end, and from that the base of the index table, considering how wide its entries are.

 For types 0x02 to 0x05 there is no offset table and no number of items.
 The first item begins at address A+2, A+3, A+5 or respectively A+9,